 From a KSFB Aircraft Maintenance Center customer: “Can’t believe the results!
 First run showed it was a long way from acceptable; 0.6 IPS.
 The second run we homed in on a better solution; 0.19 IPS.
 3rd run was spot on; 0.01 IPS.
 Compare that with the scale on the LHS [DynaVibe balancing report] which calls 0.05 ‘Excellent’.
 The ‘feel’ of the plane, just sitting on the ground in the driver’s seat was remarkably different, too.”

 From Dennis Barker, President of Reynolds Aviation: “The pilots were thrilled with how the yoke feels after we balance an airplane.
 They noticed a difference immediately."

 There’s more, and you can read other testimonials on our website.
 When it comes to dynamic propeller balancing, perhaps Mark Langford said it best to those who haven’t yet done this procedure on their airplane: “You guys just don't know what you're missing...”

 Find out what you’re missing by contacting the DynaVibe team to learn more.
-Enter your email address in the form below and we’ll respond to you.
-Visit the online store to buy your own DynaVibe unit, email us with your questions at email@example.com or just call us if you have questions about the process: 405.896.0026.
+Fill out the form on our Contact Us page and we’ll respond to you.
+Visit the online store to buy your own DynaVibe unit, email us with your questions at email@example.com or just call us if you have questions about the process: 405.714.2516.